dmidlo/histdata.com-tools/docs/united-states-official-backfill.md

-the International Trade, New Residential Construction, New Residential Sales, and Manufacturing and Trade Inventories and Sales indexes, the MBOS archive receipt and reviewed OCR corpus, the SPF release ledger, one representative G.17 raw release, and all sixteen complete raw/normalized manifests.
+the International Trade, New Residential Construction, New Residential Sales, and Manufacturing and Trade Inventories and Sales indexes, the MBOS archive receipt and reviewed OCR corpus, the SPF release ledger, one representative G.17 raw release, and all twenty complete raw/normalized manifests.
 The remaining production raw corpora stay external, content addressed, and subject to the coverage audit so wheel size does not grow with thousands of federal release files.